Blood oranges are so stunning and make the most amazing Blood Orange Margarita Cocktails. Grab some quick before their short season is over!

 - Use good tequila – I didn’t have my standard on hand that I use for margaritas which is Cuervo 1800; a reposado tequila meaning that it’s been aged a bit but less than one year.
 Not quite a high caliber sipping tequila but even a bit of aging makes for a much smoother tequila and that improvement is evident in a cocktail.
 All I had on hand to make this cocktail was a pricey sipping tequila.
 Not necessary but what a fine cocktail it made.

 - Please don’t use cheap Triple Sec – Triple Sec is merely artificially flavored sugar water.
 Nuff said?
-I use Patron’s Citronge or Grand Marnier or any other orange liqueur made from the actual essence of orange; all are good.
+I use Patron’s Citronge or any other orange liqueur made from the actual essence of orange; all are good.
+If you have Grand Marnier you can use it but something less pricey is fine too; save your Grand Marnier for over rocks.

 - Fresh lime juice and obviously fresh orange juice – even if you can’t locate blood oranges and want to try this with regular oranges I don’t recommend using frozen or bottled OJ.
 Buy some oranges and give them a quick squeeze…besides you needs some slices for garnish right?